mkmkmkmk44/NU-CS396-ALife-Hws/Project/README.md

 # NU-CS396-ALife-Project

-Object: Moving Creature with Cylindrical Limbs connected sequentially Goal for each creature: To move as much distance as we can in the given time, and not fly off In this project, we create a population of a certain size, and evolve it through generation and see creatures better at achieving the Goal through the generations.
+Object: Moving Creature with Cylindrical Limbs connected sequentially Goal for each creature: To move as much distance as it can in the given time In this project, we create a population of a certain size, and evolve it through generation and see creatures better at achieving the Goal through the generations.

 Running Instructions: